Alphabet shares fall as rising costs, margin pressure roil investors

 Canaccord Genuity analysts said Alphabet’s sequential gross margin contraction was the largest in the company’s history.

-However, some analysts looked past the costs and focused on a strong core ad business as well as positive comments from Google Chief Executive Officer Sundar Pichai on its fast-growing cloud computing business.
+However, some analysts looked past the costs and focussed on a strong core ad business as well as positive comments from Google Chief Executive Officer Sundar Pichai on its fast-growing cloud computing business.

 Investments are paying off, Pichai said, noting that cloud computing is generating $1 billion in quarterly sales.